Intel details robotic assistive arm for wheelchair users

-Intel today detailed a collaboration with the ALYN Woldenberg Family Hospital and Accenture, the Neuro-Biomorphic Engineering Lab at the Open University of Israel, to develop a wheelchair-mounted robotic arm that helps people with spinal injuries perform daily tasks.
+Intel today detailed a collaboration with Accenture and the ALYN Woldenberg Family Hospital (the Neuro-Biomorphic Engineering Lab at the Open University of Israel), to develop a wheelchair-mounted robotic arm that helps people with spinal injuries perform daily tasks.
 In the coming months, researchers affiliated with the organizations plan to clinically evaluate and test the arm with children at ALYN.

 While similar assistive technologies exist today, they’re prohibitively expensive for most of the estimated 75 million wheelchair users around the world.
 (Kinova’s Jaco, for example, costs $35,000.)
 The price reflects the cost of parts that enable the arms to adapt to new environments, which is why the team behind this new solution sourced more affordable, modular hardware.